TaskForceDingo/Mission-Framework/README.md

 2. Set the commander role as the 'player' (red circle around icon), and all other roles as 'playable' (purple circle around icon).
 This ensures the mission is compatible with both singleplayer and multiplayer for easy testing.

 3. Organise slots into the correct lobby order.
-This can be done using the Lobby Manager which can be opened with `CTRL + L` or `Tools > Lobby Manager`.
+This can be done using the Lobby Manager which can be opened with <kbd>CTRL</kbd>+<kbd>L</kbd> or `Tools > Lobby Manager`.
 There are several conventions that should be adhered to when ordering slots:
    - The command squad must be the first squad in the list.
    - The leader of each squad must be at the top of the squad.
    - (Optional) Support squads such as weapons teams/armour/aircraft should be ordered after any standard rifle squads.